creamy cottage cheese broccoli pasta

 Instructions

 • Add the pasta to the boiling water.
-About 2 minutes before the pasta is al dente (according to package directions), add the broccoli florets and cook until the pasta is ready.
-Turn off the heat, scoop out 1 cup of pasta water, then drain the pasta.
+About 2 minutes before the pasta is al dente, add the broccoli florets and cook until the pasta is ready.
+Turn off the heat and scoop out 1 cup of pasta water, then drain the pasta.

-• Transfer the pasta and broccoli to a baking sheet, drizzle with oil, and toss.
-Spread into an even layer (this will cool down the pasta a bit and prevent it from sticking).
+• Transfer the pasta and broccoli florets to a baking sheet, drizzle with oil, and toss to combine.
+Spread the mixture into an even layer (this will cool down the pasta a bit and prevent it from sticking).

-• Place the cottage cheese, Parmesan, lemon zest and juice, 1/2 teaspoon kosher salt, and several grinds black pepper in a food processor fitted with the blade attachment.
+• In a food processor fitted with the blade attachment, add the cottage cheese, Parmesan, lemon zest and juice, 1/2 teaspoon kosher salt, and several grinds black pepper.
 Process, scraping down the bottom and sides of the bowl as needed, until smooth.
 With the motor running, stream in a splash of the reserved pasta water until the sauce reaches your desired consistency.

 • Heat 2 tablespoons olive oil in the now-empty pasta pot over medium heat.
 Add the garlic and broccoli stems and sauté until the stems are tender but still have a slight bite, 4 to 5 minutes.
-Remove from the heat and stir in the pasta and sauce.
-Stir, adding another splash of pasta water if needed, until a creamy sauce coats the noodles.
+Remove from the heat and stir in the pasta and prepared sauce.
+Stir, adding another splash of pasta water if needed, until the pasta is creamy and well-coated.
 Taste and season with salt and pepper.

 Your email address will not be published.
 Required fields are marked *